Inclusion / accessibility

 Students have the right to present their disadvantages in the examination process due to a disability or chronic illness and to have them compensated for by appropriate assistance.

 The application for compensation for disadvantages in the examination procedure relates to examination or preliminary examination work.
 Compensation is not granted as a lump sum, but individually and in accordance with the respective disadvantages.
 It is irrelevant for the application whether the impairment has been officially determined (no degree of disability required).
-Thus, for example, chronic illnesses and temporary physical or psychological impairments can also lead to compensation for disadvantages.
+This means that chronic illnesses and temporary physical or mental impairments, for example, can also lead to compensation for disadvantages.

-The university's Disability Officer will advise you on the application process if required.
-The application should be submitted to the chair of the faculty's examination board at least four weeks before the examination period.
+The university's inclusion officer will advise you on the application process if required.
+The application should be submitted at the beginning of the semester (tip!), at the latest six weeks before the examination period, to the chair of the faculty's examination board.
 A later application is possible in individual cases if the specific impairment has occurred at short notice.
 It is the student's duty to cooperate in providing all necessary documents and evidence in due time and form.

 The Examination Board will inform you by email how the application will be dealt with.